GenomicDataInfrastructure/oneplusmg-reference-architecture/docs/glossary.md

 sidebar_position: 1
 ---

-# Introduction and Goals
+# Glossary

-## Executive Summary

-To be added soon.
+This glossary provides definitions for key terms and acronyms used throughout the documentation.